sandroidmusic/obs-2nd-Screen/README.md

-**Note:** Twitch Chat and Youtube Superstickers/Superchats are currently not supported.
+ℹ️ Twitch Chat and Youtube Superstickers/Superchats are currently not supported.